 Standard Home Inspection

-Your home is one of the biggest and most important investments you'll ever make.
+Buying a house is one of the biggest and most important investments you'll ever make.
 We believe that knowledge is power.
-We are in the business of providing our clients with the best possible knowledge about a home, giving them the power to plan, the power to negotiate and the power to protect your home.
+We are in the business of providing our clients with the best possible knowledge about their purchase, giving them the power to plan, the power to negotiate and the power to protect your home.

-As a home buyer, you're not hiring a home inspector to talk you out of buying a home - you're hiring a home inspector so you can plan for current or eventual repairs and to negotiate the best possible deal on a home you love.
+As a home buyer, you're not hiring an Inspector to talk you out of buying a property- you're hiring a Dallas home inspector so you can plan for current or eventual repairs and to negotiate the best possible deal on a home you love.

 Seller Inspections (Pre-Listing Inspections)

-The greatest advantage you can have when selling your home is having a complete understanding of the condition of your property in advance of the listing process.
-Having a home inspection prior to going on the market is an ideal way to avoid surprises and unexpected, costly repairs that can put you at a disadvantage at the negotiating table.
+The greatest advantage you can have when selling your house is having a complete understanding of the condition of your property in advance of the listing process.
+Having an inspection prior to going on the market is an ideal way to avoid surprises and unexpected, costly repairs that can put you at a disadvantage at the negotiating table.

 A Couple of Examples:

-On the opposite side of the spectrum, say your home inspection reveals a really terrible foundation problem.
-In advance of listing your home, you can make decisions about whether it makes sense to repair the problem before the sale or offer the home as is.
+On the opposite side of the spectrum, say your Inspector finds a really terrible foundation problem.
+In advance of listing the property, you can make decisions about whether it makes sense to repair the problem before the sale or sell it "as is."
 Do you repair the foundation and hopefully recoup costs with a higher listing price?
 Or let the next owner worry about it and list for less?
 Either way, it should be your decision.